Full-Batch Gradient Descent Outperforms One-Pass SGD: Sample Complexity Separation in Single-Index Learning: Strong recovery and iteration complexity

 We focus on the truncated quadratic activation $\sigma$ given by

 We note that choosing this truncation, as opposed to the smooth one in \eqref{eq:sigmadef}, is only for technical convenience, and we expect our results to hold more broadly.

 Our third contribution is to show that, when $n\gtrsim d$, the estimator obtained from the gradient descent iteration in \eqref{eq:gditer} achieves strong recovery in $\gtrsim \log d$ steps.
-More precisely, we prove that, after a ``search phase'' lasting at most an order of $\log d/\eta$ steps, the error $\norm{\theta_t-\theta^\star}^2$ converges geometrically to $0$ with $t$.
+More precisely, we prove that, after a ``search phase'' lasting at most an order of $\log d/\eta$ steps, the error $\min_{s\in\cbr{\pm 1}}\norm{\theta_t-s\theta^\star}^2$ converges geometrically to $0$ with $t$.
 This is the case for any fixed $n/d$ larger than a threshold depending only on $M$.
+Without loss of generality we assume that $s=1$ and for notational convenience drop further references to $s$ accounting for the sign ambiguity in the reconstruction of $\thetastar$.

 We contrast the behavior proved in Theorem \ref{thm:strong} below with the earlier result of Theorem \ref{thm:mainresult} which \emph{(i)} does not provide a time-complexity guarantee, and where \emph{(ii)} the residual error gets arbitrarily small only as $n/d$ grows.

 \begin{thm} Consider the truncated quadratic activation in \eqref{eq:sigmadef-noc}, where $M$ is a large enough constant (independent of $n$, $d$).
 Let $\theta_t$ be obtained after $t$ steps of the gradient descent iteration in \eqref{eq:gditer}, with learning rate $\eta\le c/M^2$.
 Assume that the initialization is sampled uniformly from the sphere of radius $r_0=d^{-15}$, that is, $\theta_0\sim {\rm Unif}(r_0\,\cS^{d-1})$.
 Let $d$ be large enough and $n\ge CM^4 d$.
 Then, for all $t\ge \bar t$, it holds that, with probability at least $1-2/d^2$,